Q. Where are you based?

 Q. How much will it cost to join?

 A. Please see the table below.
 (Correct as of Jan.
 2019)

 Affiliation Fees per annum

 Please note; all of the above fees can vary depending upon what time of year you join us, but for insurance purposes you will need to pay as soon as you decide to join us.
-When a junior reaches the age of 18 they will be required to pay the full senior club and affiliation fees, when they next fall due.
+Family rates etc for AGB/SAA/Club should be discussed with the Club Treasurer if applicable.
+Any fee changes due to a different age group, will be required to pay the new club and/or affiliation fees, when they next fall due.